By Mary Kay Seales

 Cows, as you may know, are sacred in India.
 But why?

 “As the sheep is to Christianity, the cow is to Hinduism.
 Lord Krishna was a cowherd, and the bull is depicted as the vehicle of Lord Shiva.
 Today the cow has almost become a symbol of Hinduism.”

 It was amazing to see cows wandering the insanely busy six-lane highway near my home there, the only thing the cars would have to stop for.
 People, not so much.
 Make your way across the street if you dare.
 Cows rule.

-The Blessed Bovine in this photo seems to be a taken aback by the young man’s disregard of his holy presence.
+The Blessed Bovine in this photo seems to be taken aback by the young man’s disregard for his holy presence.
 Or perhaps, he is dismayed by the young man’s use of this modern device that distracts him from his purpose for being in the temple.
 Stop and pray young man!